 Now we can add the eyes.
 Use the Ellipse Tool (L) while holding Shift to make a 30×30 px dark-brown circle.
 Add a tiny white circle on top for the highlight.
 Group (Control-G) both elements and drag the eye to the right while holding Alt-Shift to make a copy for the second eye.

-Move on the add a nose.
+Move on the add a nose for your fox logotype.
 Take the Polygon Tool and single-click anywhere on the Artboard to open the options panel.
 Set the number of sides to 3.
 Make a small dark-brown triangle and turn in upside down, placing it in the center of the muzzle.

 Select the whole shape with the Direct Selection Tool (A) and make the corners rounded.